mpresill/PlotsConfigurations/Configurations/VBS_ZV/2016-v1/CFGupdates.md

 ## LIST OF UPDATES WRT TO CONFIG 2016-v0:
 - minor backgrounds are gathered in the datacards
-- PS weights for DY, Vg, VgS are computed with the old method
+- PS weights for DY, Vg, VgS, top are computed with the old method
 - some patches in the name conventions for Fakes
-- JES/JER are not log normal anymore (and they are included for all processes)
+- JES are not log normal anymore (and they are included for all processes)
 - b-tagging nuisances are shape